OmniLayer/spec/README.md

 Wallets which do not allow you to consolidate to one address and send from that address (such as online web wallet providers) will not work for Mastercoin unless they are modified to do so.
 For this reason, **attempting to purchase Mastercoins from an online web wallet will likely result in the permanent loss of those Mastercoins.**

+## Unlocking features

+Not all features described in this document are active by default.
+Each feature will be unlocked on a certain block once it's deemed stable.
+Only Test Mastercoin transactions will be allowed if a feature is not unlocked yet.
+All other messages will be invalidated.
+The only exception to this rule is the Simple Send message, this has been enabled since Exodus.

 ## Transferring Mastercoins (Simple Send)